henryjuho/uspopgen/README.md

 * samtools v1.2 (available through the module system)
 * bcftools v1.3 (available in the genomics repository)
 * GATK v3.4 (available through the  module system)
-* ANGSD v0.911

 ## Obtaining the tutorial material

-Type the following at the command terminal
+Type the following at the command terminal.

     git clone https://github.com/padraicc/uspopgen

+This will download a folder called uspopgen into your current directory.
 Change directory into the uspopgen folder

     cd uspopgen
     ls